Event Sourcing

 Append only (no updates, no deletes)Aggregate

-Domain entity that groups related events
+Domain entity that groups related events.
+Events always belong to an aggregate.

-Events: Created, Deposited, Withdrawn, Closed
+Account aggregate: Created, Deposited, Withdrawn, Closed

-Events: Placed, Confirmed, Shipped, DeliveredCommand
+Order aggregate: Placed, Confirmed, Shipped, DeliveredCommand

-Represents intent to change state
+Represents intent to change state.
+Validated, then generates events.

 Command: Withdraw(account_id=123, amount=100)

-- Account exists? ✓
+Validation: Account exists? ✓ Sufficient balance? ✓

 Result: MoneyWithdrawn event generatedEvent Store Implementation